 We already know the view changing function keys aren’t available, but there’s also no way to set up view changing directly in the remote map files.
 In future updates, Reason needs these aspects updated, not more bloated synths.

-How to install the MJ Enhanced Mackie Universal Control remote map
+How to install the MJ Enhanced Universal Control remote map

-Extract the MJ_Enhanced_Universal_Control_Remotemap.zip.
-I included two files, the remote map file and the Lua codec.
-I also included the unaltered, Propellerhead version files.
-Navigate to the location of Reason’s Mackie map files.
-For macOS, it’s Macintosh HD\Library\Application Support\Propellerhead Software\Remote\Maps\Mackie.
-The files will be hidden on Windows (here’s how to unhide them) at C:\ProgramData\Propellerhead Software\Remote\Maps\Mackie\ .
+Extract the contents of the mjenhancedmackieuniversalcontrol.zip file.
+Open the “2 MJ Enhanced Universal Control” folder, where you’ll find a “Remote” folder.
+In a new window, navigate to the location of Reason’s configuration folder.
+For macOS, it’s Macintosh HD\Library\Application Support\Propellerhead Software\.
+The files will be hidden on Windows (here’s how to unhide them) at C:\ProgramData\Propellerhead Software\ .

-And the sides of the X-Touch and X-Touch Extender can be removed so that they rest flush against devices.
-I recently took the sides off the X-Touch and it looks much sleeker and fits flush with the Ableton Push.
+(Edit: 03/22/2018) The sides of the X-Touch and X-Touch Extender can be removed so that they rest flush against devices.
+Here’s what they look like.

 Just like my music, I’m sharing this 100% for free